Planetary computing for data-driven environmental policy-making: Scoping planetary computing

-The pipeline is not useful unless it is attentive to core usability constraints of scientists and policy-makers who work across geographies and organisations: \begin{itemize} \item {\bf Extensibility:} Can the user (rather than a technologist) add new functionality to the system by importing libraries or tools to cover new techniques?
-Can the user easily incorporate the system into existing workflows? \item {\bf Accessibility:} Can it be used by anyone without specialised systems knowledge?
-Does it effectively conceal the system's rough edges from scientists and policy-makers, who should not have to worry about these details?
-Does it support the patterns most useful for scientists, such as {\em incremental} data exploration and exploratory research? \end{itemize}
+The pipeline is not useful unless it meets the need of not just those in large institutions, but also is available to those who will be impacted by any policy decisions.
+Therefore any system for planetary computing must meet the following: \begin{itemize} \item {\bf Extensibility:} Can the user (rather than a platform maintainer) add new functionality to the system by importing libraries or tools to cover new techniques?
+Can the user easily incorporate the system into existing workflows? \item {\bf Accessibility:} Can it be accessed by users without asking for-- and thus possibly being denied-- permission?
+Can it be used by anyone without specialised computer systems knowledge?
+Does it support the patterns most useful for scientists, such as {\em incremental} data exploration and exploratory research? \item {\bf Secrecy:} Can published results be shared in a restrictive fashion where data sensitivity is concerned, including onward sharing? \end{itemize}

+Consideration of agency is particularly important in the context of planetary computing given that many conservation actions happen in the global south, whereas much development of the computer systems involved occurs in the global north~\cite{kwet2019digital}.
+This requires planetary computing to take seriously the question of fairness, bias and accountability across the various computational methods, such as: how data is collected for machine learning models and how they are trained and deployed fairly~\cite{improved-fairness-ml, fairness-ml}, what role automated decision-making plays in any policy decision~\cite{automated-decision-making} and the ethical considerations for the accessibility and use of remote sensing~\cite{ethics-remote-sensing}.